 If your child has been diagnosed with a childhood epilepsy syndrome, you may have concerns or questions.
-You can get information and advice from a paediatrician with an interest in epilepsy, or a paediatric neurologist.
-Support may also be available through an epilepsy specialist nurse, counsellor, support group, or helpline.
-Epilepsy Society has a confidential helpline that offers time to talk, information, and emotional support.
-Some people find it helpful to talk to friends or family about their child's epilepsy.
-You might find it helpful to speak to other parents.
-Support groups and online forums may be a useful way to share your experiences.
+You can get information and advice from a paediatrician with an interest in epilepsy or a paediatric neurologist, or from a neurologist for adults.
+Support may also be available through an epilepsy specialist nurse, counsellor, support group, friends, family, or a helpline.
+Epilepsy Society has a confidential helpline that offers time to talk, information, and emotional support (see page 1).